fahadchy24/fahadchy24/README.md

 <p align="center" > Passionate and Enthusiastic about exploring new technology along with being a quick learner. 😊 </p>

-A full stack web developer with a focus on a user friendly experience.
-I create amazing websites and web apps to make the internet a better place.
+A full-stack web developer who focuses on creating a superior user experience.
+Creating amazing websites and web apps is my passion.
-I use code not only to do my day-to-day job, but also to solve everyday problems I come across.
+It is not only my day-to-day work that relies heavily on code, but I also use it to solve everyday problems I come across.
 Goal-oriented individual🎯 along with a high-energy level🤹‍♀️, honed communication skills👐, strong organizational skills👮‍♀️, and meticulous attention🕵️‍♀️ to detail.